 It also signals Spring cleaning — our homes and our bodies.
 Here at the Blum Center we are all about detoxing our bodies in Spring to rid ourselves of the Winter heaviness, and to reduce the toxic load we carry from the food we eat, the water we drink and the air we breath — not to mention all the chemicals used in our homes and in our cosmetics.
 It’s cathartic and a powerful way to celebrate the reemergence of life, and longer, warmer days.

 In fact, you can join us to Detox!
-Our 14-Day Whole Life Group Coaching Program begins Wednesday, May 30th at 8pm.
+Our 14-Day Whole Life Group Coaching Program begins Tuesday, June 2nd.
 Sign Up Now

-In the meantime, try out this delicious and easy detox recipe developed by Blum Center Executive Chef Amy Bach.
+In the meantime, try out this delicious and easy detox recipe developed in the Blum Kitchen.
 We love using both red and yellow beets — it adds such beautiful color to the dish.

 Roasted Beet, Walnut & Baby Kale Salad with Apple Cider Vinaigrette